andygi/gd-mylist/readme.txt

 = How call myList's list? =

-yuo can show MyList list by shortcode, just create a page (eg: myList) and put into the content the shortcode
+you can show MyList list by shortcode, just create a page (eg: myList) and put into the content the shortcode

 ```php
 [show_gd_mylist_list]